TAIFA-FIALA/taifa-fiala/ai-guides/Platform Description 23054edc4c7381989822c07b7ee61beb.md

 ## Platform Overview

-TAIFA-FIALA serves as the central hub for AI funding opportunities in Africa, bringing together researchers, startups, funders, and implementers in a collaborative ecosystem.
+TAIFA-FIALA serves as the central hub for AI intelligence feed in Africa, bringing together researchers, startups, funders, and implementers in a collaborative ecosystem.
 The platform leverages advanced data collection technologies and human expertise to ensure high-quality, relevant, and timely information for the African AI community.

 ## Core Technology Components